 African Swine Fever in China

 that the rapid spread of ASF across China will almost certainly extend into other Asian nations.
-However, at this point it is still too early to know if ASF will significantly impact China’s pork production or its need for imported pork.
+However, at this point it is still too early to know if ASF will have a lasting impact China’s pork production or its need for imported pork.
 When asked for comment on this situation, USMEF is very careful not to speculate about such an impact.